A spiritual travel adventure through the mists of time in the wild Scottish Isles

 Places you visit on our tour of sacred sites in Scotland

 Our guided tour of sacred sites in Scotland starts in Inverness and ends in Glasgow.
 Highlights of your journey include:

 - Inverness and surrounding area – prehistoric Clava Cairns and standing stones, Rosemarkie Fairy Glen, Loch Ness

-- Iona – Abbey, Nunnery, St Columba’s Chapel
+- Iona – the Isle of Dreams where you can visit the Abbey, Nunnery, St Columba’s Chapel

 - Standing stones at Kilmartin